-This cultivar originated as a seedling selected in 1990, by Piet Vergeldt, Lottum, The Netherlands from chemically treated seeds to induce mutations.
+This cultivar originated as a seedling selected in 1990 by Piet Vergeldt of Lottum, The Netherlands from chemically treated seeds to induce mutations.
 This a selection made from the results.
 This was one of three plants selected in 2010 for the ACS Collectors Conifer of the Year program.

 Piet Vergeldt (r) posing in front of a large specimen of 'Pevé Minaret' at the Oregon Garden conifer collection, Silverton, Oregon.
 On the left is Doug Wilson, the collection's curator.

 in the Harper Collection of Dwarf & Rare at Hidden Lake Gardens, Tipton, Michigan.
 Photo from August 2005.